• Menu

 By Bus

-There are hourly departures in a 2nd class bus from Merida Bus Station which is located on Calle 67 between Calles 50 and 52.
+A second-class bus departs hourly from Merida Bus Station, located on Calle 67 between Calles 50 and 52.

 You can book your bus tickets around Mexico with Busbud – the global bus ticketing website.
 We travelled 6 months in Mexico via ADO Buses and can highly recommend their services.